Attack on Titan: Plot

-The Survey Corps ally with remaining Marleyan forces, including Reiner and a now-freed Annie to stop Eren, and they defeat the Yeagerists before confronting Eren, though many are killed, including Hange.
+The Survey Corps ally with the remaining Marleyan forces, including Reiner and a newly freed Annie, to stop Eren.
+They defeat the Yeagerists before confronting him, though many are killed, including Hange.
 Levi kills Zeke and Mikasa kills Eren, which causes the mysterious creature that is the source of all Titans' powers to die and the power of the Titans to vanish, reverting all Titans to human form, and stripping the Titan Shifters of their powers, thereby freeing all Eldians from the curse.
 His death also releases memory blocks that he put on his friends, revealing that what transpired was part of Eren's plan to spare twenty percent of humanity, with Armin, Levi, Mikasa, and the others being recognized as heroes in the eyes of the world for killing him and stopping the Rumbling.
 Three years later, as Paradis and the rest of the world rebuilds, Armin and his allies begin peace negotiations led by Queen Historia.
 Mikasa buries Eren underneath a tree on a hill near Shiganshina District.
 (Note: This is the point where the series originally ended in monthly serialization.
 The remainder of the ending was included as additional pages in the manga's 34th volume.)
 The tree grows over time to resemble the one where the organism that granted Ymir her Titan power lived.
 An unspecified amount of time after Mikasa's death from old age, a modernized Shiganshina is reduced to rubble in a war.
 The series ends with a boy and his dog approaching the tree, which has now become surrounded by wilderness.